STARS-Design-Track-2025/nebula-iii-team-03/docs/team_03/README.md

 ## External Hardware
 The external hardware components include 2 NES Controllers and a VGA Breakout Board which helps connect the output of the Digital to Analog Converter (DAC) to VGA.
-The schematic of the breadboard DAC to interface the GPIO is located in doc/team_03.
+The schematic of the breadboard DAC to interface the GPIO is located in doc/team_03 as "Street Fighters Breadboard".

 ## Functionality Description and Testing
 Describe in detail how your project works and how to test it.